Anu-Ra-g/GSoC2024_Kerchunk/GSoC2024_kerchunk.md

 The workflow presented by this module significantly accelerates the process of handling GRIB files, which Kerchunk was originally designed for, reducing it to a fraction of the time.
 It was developed by [David Stuebe](https://github.com/emfdavid) as mentioned [here](https://github.com/asascience-open/nextgen-dmac/pull/57).

-The module works in a three step process:
+The module works in a three step process as mentioned by David:

 1. Extract and persist metadata directly from a few arbitrary grib files for a given product such as HRRR SUBH
 2. Use the metadata mapping to build an index table of every grib message from the idx text files